Thelk641/YAAL/Docs/Settings.md

 - asyncName
 - password : default to None, which works if no password was set
 - room
-- roomIP : set when room is changed (if it's "archipelago.gg:12345", it'll be "archipelago.gg")
+- roomIP : set when room is changed (if the room is "archipelago.gg:12345", this will be "archipelago.gg")
-- roomPort : set when room is changed (if it's "archipelago.gg:12345", it'll be "12345")
+- roomPort : set when room is changed (if the room is "archipelago.gg:12345", this will be "12345")

 ### Slot Settings